Orange-OpenSource/ns-O-RAN-flexric/README.md

 ## 1. Project Introduction

 Given the importance of obtaining a capable and fully open-source platform for xApp operation testing,  especially for the complex use-cases.
-Orange Innovation Egypt(OIE) team Successfully integrated FlexRIC from EURECOM with [ns-O-RAN](https://openrangym.com/ran-frameworks/ns-o-ran) simulator that originally developed by the institute for the Wireless Internet of Things (WIoT) at Northeastren university, university of padova and Mavenir.
-The team updated the ns-O-RAN simulator to be a fully compliant with E2AP v1.01, KPM v3 and RC v1.03.
-This platform will pave the way to test the use-cases that need a rich LTE/5G simulator to be verified.
-What's more, we propose Graphical User Interface for ns3 which allows to run and observe simulations in user-friendly way.
+Orange Innovation Egypt(OIE) team Successfully integrated FlexRIC from EURECOM with [ns-O-RAN](https://openrangym.com/ran-frameworks/ns-o-ran) simulator that originally developed by the institute for the Wireless Internet of Things (WIoT) at Northeastren university, university of padova and Mavenir, the ns-O-RAN simulator has been further enhanced by the OIE team.

+The team upgraded the simulator to achieve full compliance with E2AP v1.01, KPM v3, and RC v1.03 standards.
+This advanced platform will facilitate the validation of complex use cases that require a sophisticated LTE/5G simulation environment.
+Furthermore, we propose the development of a Graphical User Interface (GUI) for ns-3, enabling users to execute and observe simulations in an intuitive and user-friendly manner.

 ![alt text](fig/ns-o-ran-flexric.png)